 Applying CSS with the class attribute

-You can specify classes of an element in the Properties Pane either by using the Style Classes or by using the Extended Properties and setting the
+You can specify static CSS classes of an element in the properties pane by using the Style Classes:

-- In Web Applications insert the class names without quotes and separated by a space (
+- In Mobile and Reactive Web apps, insert the class names with quotes and separated by a space (

-- In Mobile Applications insert the class names with quotes and separated by a space (
+- In Traditional Web apps, insert the class names without quotes and separated by a space (

-CSS is edited in Style Sheet Editor.
-You can open it by double-clicking Style Classes property in Properties Pane when you edit an element that can have CSS.
+Edit the CSS code in Style Sheet Editor.
+You can open it by double-clicking Style Classes property in the properties pane when you edit an element with attached CSS styles.

 You can also open Style Sheet Editor by clicking the CSS button in the Main Editor toolbar.
-Select the tab with the application name and define or edit the style to make it available to the whole application.
+Select the tab with the app name and define or edit the style to make it available to all elements.
 Alternatively, select the tab with the name of the currently selected screen or block to narrow the scope of the style to that screen or block.

-Not all styles have the same priority and the order Service Studio imports the style sheets will affect how browsers will apply your styles.
+The styles have different priority and the order Service Studio imports the style sheets affects how the browsers apply them.
 The last style to be applied has the highest priority.

 - System style sheet for Container widgets in the Grid.